nwplus/HealthX-logistics-package/Participant_Experience/volunteer_info_package.md

 # Volunteer Info package

 ### Intro and Expectations
-On behalf of nwPlus, we would like to personally thank you for volunteering your time to help make `HACKATHON NAME` a reality.
+On behalf of nwPlus, we would like to personally thank you for volunteering your time to help make HealthX a reality.
 While you are volunteering as event support staff, you are also essentially playing a bigger role: an nwPlus Ambassador!
 You will be representing nwPlus and your volunteer experience will directly impact the hacker experience.
 We're super stoked to have you, and we hope you're excited too! 😍

 Whether you applied to make a contribution to the community, to network and meet new people, or even simply because you want to volunteer with your friends, we are immensely grateful for your time.
 By volunteering with us, you will be able to: